The evolution of squad compositions at UEFA European Championships

 R Code

-I put the data and all the R code to scrape the squads, flags, kit colours and tournament logos in a Github repository.
-The R code to produce the plot and animation are also in the repository.
-The Data Digest has a nice YouTube tutorial to explain the code.
+The R code to scrape the squads, flags, kit colours and tournament logos are all in the Github repository.
+The repo also includes the code to produce the plot and animation.
+The Data Digest has a nice YouTube tutorial to explain an older version of the code and plots for Euro 2020.